RAG chunking isn’t one problem, it’s three

 There’s nothing stopping you solving these problems individually and well.

-TODO: Embeddings and or/keyword search
+Embeddings and or/keyword search chunk

-TODO: Source document
+Source document chunk

-TODO: Conclusion
+Conclusion